 Your healthcare provider will ask you about injuries and diseases you have had in the past.
 Your healthcare provider will do a physical exam, and check your spine.
 You may need any of the following tests:

 - X-rays, a CT scan, or MRI of your spine may be taken.
-You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
-You should not enter the MRI room with anything metal.
+You may be given contrast liquid before the pictures are taken to help a fracture show up better in pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
+Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if you have any metal in or on your body.
+Tell the provider if you have any metal in or on your body.

 How is a VCF treated?

-- Bisphosphonates and calcitonin may be recommended to help your bones get stronger.
+- Medicines may be given for pain.
+Bisphosphonates and calcitonin are medicines to help your bones get stronger.
 They can decrease the pain of a VCF caused by osteoporosis, and decrease your risk for another fracture.

-- Surgery may be needed if your pain, weakness, or numbness does not go away after other treatments.
+- Surgery may be needed if your pain, weakness, or numbness does not go away with other treatment.
 Surgery may make your spine more stable, and help decrease pressure on your spinal nerves caused by the fracture.

 How can I manage pain while I sleep?

 - Do not sleep in a waterbed.
 Waterbeds do not provide good back support.

 - Sleep on a firm mattress.
 You may also put a ½ to 1-inch piece of plywood between the mattress and box spring.

 - Sleep on your back with a pillow under your knees.
 This will decrease pressure on your back.
 You may also sleep on your side with 1 or both of your knees bent and a pillow between them.
 It may also be helpful to sleep on your stomach with a pillow under you at waist level.